CodeupClassroom/venus-modified-lessons/spa/add_to_api.md

 2. a link on the Dog Fact screen
 3. a button on the Home page, etc.

-There is no one way to provide the user access to that functionality.
-There is only the right way for your particular user.
+There is no one right way to provide the user access to that functionality.
+There is only the way that best suits your particular application's users.
 In our application, we will add a link at the bottom of the Dog Fact screen that will navigate our application to an Insert Dog Fact screen.

-Add the following `<a>` to the bottom of your `DogFactsView` HTML function in `DogFacts.js`.
+Add the following `<a>` to the top OR bottom of your `DogFactsView` HTML function in `DogFacts.js`.
+Sometimes, I like my add "button" to be at the bottom of the list of records, and sometimes at the top.
 ```html
 <a data-link href="/insert-dog-fact">Insert Dog Fact</a>
 ```